WebsiteDons/elementor-widget-creator-library/elementor-widgets/widgets/image/README.md

 ![Color picker Image](https://websitedons.net/assets/colorpick.jpg)

 ### radio
-This displays as an on/off switch as a `<input type="checkbox" />` would, but called radio because it started as such as was just grand-fathered in
+This displays as an on/off switch as a `<input type="checkbox" />` would, but called radio because it started as such as was just grand-fathered in.
+This defaults to Yes / No label and value 1 / 0.
+Those defaults can be changed using `returnval="yes"` `labelon="Set On"` `labeloff="Set Off"`

 Output as
 ```html